for3v3rInFriendZone/docu-sign-frontend-example/README.md

 NodeJS at least the version which is recommended on https://nodejs.org/en/ (currently it is *10.16.3*)

+After NodeJS has been successfully instaled, run `npm install` from terminal in the *root* folder of application, to get all of the necessary dependencies.

 ## Development server

 Run `ng serve` from terminal in the *root* folder of application to run a **dev** server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.